Importance of risk, even if there is no breach of conditions

 In some cases, if the breach does not indicate a serious increase in risk, the Board may deal with the breach by warning the prisoner or by changing the conditions (for example, by increasing the frequency of drug testing or altering the curfew hours).
 If a prisoner persistently breaches his or her conditions, the Board may decide to cancel the parole, even if there is no indication of a serious increase in risk.
 The Board does so on the basis that, if the prisoner is not taking advantage of the supports provided to help them and their persistent breaching is undermining the credibility of the parole system, then the community is deriving no benefit from them remaining on parole.

 Detention by police for breach of parole

-If a member of Victoria Police arrests a person for an offence and that person is on parole, the police must notify the Board within 12 hours after the arrest and must detain the person until a member of the Board decides whether the circumstances are sufficiently serious to warrant the police continuing to detain the person until the Board can receive a report from Corrections Victorian and can convene to decide whether to cancel parole.
+If a member of Victoria Police arrests a person for an offence and that person is on parole, the police must notify the Board within 12 hours after the arrest and must detain the person until a member of the Board decides whether the circumstances are sufficiently serious to warrant the police continuing to detain the person until the Board can receive a report from Community Correctional Services and can convene to decide whether to cancel parole.

 The Board operates a 24-hour, seven-days-a-week model to manage such notifications.